© 2023 R-Tools Technology Inc.

 Storage pools and spaces is a new storage technology, first introduced in Windows 8 and Windows Server 2012, that allows the user to combine various (not always similar) hard drives into a kind of a RAID or compound volume.
 First, the hard drives are combined into a storage pool, then several storage spaces with striping (similar to RAID0), mirroring (similar to RAID1), and parity (similar to RAID5) can be created in that storage pool.
 You may read more about storage pools and spaces in the Microsoft's Storage Spaces: FAQ .

 When drives from a storage pool are connected to a Windows computer, it automatically detects them and assembles storage spaces accordingly.

 Storage pools and spaces can be managed using the Storage Spaces item in the Control Panel .

-R-Studio automatically detects disks from storage pools and creates storage pools and spaces automatically.
-At the same time, R-Studio gives access to the parents of the storage spaces (hard drives and images).
+R‑Studio detects disks (or their images) from storage pools and creates storage pools and spaces automatically.
+At the same time, R‑Studio gives access to the parents of the storage spaces (hard drives and images).

 R‑Studio shows broken storage spaces in pink.